nagasudhirpulla/taming_python/blog/skills/managing_variables_in_python.md

 * [Basic Printing in Python](https://nagasudhir.blogspot.com/2020/04/basic-printing-in-python.html)
 * [Commenting in Python](https://nagasudhir.blogspot.com/2020/04/comments-in-python.html)

-Please make sure to have all the skills mentioned above to understand and execute the code mentioned below
+Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
+Go through the above skills if necessary for reference or revision

 ### Main Code
 #### Assigning value to a variable